Severson-Group/AMDC-Hardware/docs/expansionPort.md

 ## Design Requirements and Considerations

-The isolated serial peripheral interface (isoSPI) has increased noise immunity and safety.
 The design requirements for the isoSPI and differential I/O (D_IO) interface are as follows:

-1. Implement four isoSPI and four differential I/O interfaces.

-2. Implement a voltage level translator to interface with the FPGA that operates at 1.8V.
+1. Enable differential communication to ensure high noise immunity and to support longer cable lengths.

+2. Achieve high throughput using differential I/O interface (limited by the external device and the FPGA speed).
+Typical propagation delay of the interface is 7ns.

+3. Eliminate common-mode noise using an isolation barrier for isoSPI and also provides electric isolation for safety.

 ## Block Diagram / External Connections